 You might have heard of me as The Cynic Project.
 My song Matrix ][ achieved six million downloads on mp3.com back in 1999.
 I'm fascinated by the hidden beauty encoded in deterministic processes and stuff like fractals, cellular automata, generative music, and emergent behavior.

-Music, the central fixture of Pixelsphere, underpins the sound effects in the game.
+Music, the central feature in Pixelsphere, underpins the pitched sound effects in the game.

 Scores of mallet percussion tones, as well as physically-modeled sound effects, sit within the game soundtrack.
-These sounds are perfectly tuned and equalized to complement the background music in Pixelsphere.
+These sounds are perfectly tuned and balanced to complement the background music in Pixelsphere.

-Try listening to web demo idly, like a streaming music player.
+Try listening to in-browser game idly, like a streaming music player.
 When idle, the complete in-game soundtrack plays in the background while you use your computer.

 Welcome to Pixelsphere!
 Sit back and listen to the music!

 Interact with physical objects like bouyant crates, rolling balls, elevators, bouncy springs, and even a monster truck!
 All of my favorite staples from Super Mario World and Sonic the Hedgehog are featured in Pixelsphere's 30 levels.
 Fight baddies and manipulate gravity to solve puzzles, all while making beatiful music with each step.